Summer 2015 Financial Aid Applications are due June 19, 2015!

-FINANCIAL AID PRIORITY DEADLINE: MARCH 15th Student Aid Report must be received by Financial Aid and Student Employment for the 2014-2015 academic year by the Priority Consideration Deadline of March 15, 2015.
-WCSU suggests that you submit your FAFSA no later than March 1st, 2015 in order to meet the Priority Consideration Deadline.
+FINANCIAL AID PRIORITY DEADLINE: MARCH 15th Student Aid Report must be received by Financial Aid and Student Employment for the 2015-2016 academic year in order to process financial aid.
 A valid Expected Family Contribution (EFC) is required on your processed FAFSA.
 Please be sure to include WCSU's Federal School Code:001380

 Western Connecticut State University offers financial aid to help qualified students meet their educational expenses.
 The staff of Financial Aid and Student Employment is available to assist students in determining their eligibility for the various sources of aid available.
 While not every one will qualify for assistance, a student should never assume he/she is ineligible without first applying.
 A wide spectrum of variables affect the application process, therefore many possible options exist that may pertain to a students particular circumstances.